 Bringing a 'Roller Disco' to Leeds was one of the winning ideas in the 'Making Leeds city centre more child friendly' competition, which was entered by more than 350 children and young people in 2017.

 Chelsey, who was 17 years old when she entered the competition, wanted a low cost, annual roller disco for children and young people in the city centre.
 Her idea was that it would enable young people to get together, meet new people and make new friends as well as help them to learn how to skate or teach others to skate.

-Child Friendly Leeds, Leeds city centre management and Kirkgate Market, with partners Sk8House, are making Chelsey’s idea a reality for three days during this year's Easter school holidays.
+Child Friendly Leeds, Leeds city centre management and Kirkgate Market, with partners Sk8House, made Chelsey’s idea a reality for three days over the Easter holidays.

 Developing a child friendly city centre

 Leeds City Council and Child Friendly Leeds are working in partnership with businesses and organisations across the city with the goal of creating a fantastic, child friendly city centre for children, young people and their families to enjoy.